Current Press Releases

 About Bayer HealthCare Pharmaceuticals Inc.

-Based in South San Francisco, California, Onyx Pharmaceuticals, Inc. is a global biopharmaceutical company engaged in the development and commercialization of innovative therapies for improving the lives of people with cancer.
+Based in South San Francisco, California, Onyx Pharmaceuticals, Inc., an Amgen subsidiary, is a biopharmaceutical company engaged in the development and commercialization of innovative therapies for improving the lives of people with cancer.
 The company is focused on developing novel medicines that target key molecular pathways.
-For more information about Onyx, visit the company’s website at www.onyx.com.
+For more information about Onyx, visit the company's website at www.onyx.com.
+Onyx Pharmaceuticals is on Twitter.
+Sign up to follow our Twitter feed @OnyxPharm at http://twitter.com/OnyxPharm.

 Forward Looking Statements